eliyahabba/LLM-Evaluation/src/experiments/experiment_preparation/datasets_configurations/Prompt_Paraphrasing_for_MMLU_Dataset.md

 An underexplored aspect is the impact of the "topic" on responses.
 I think that it an interesting axis for investigation so I recommend testing prompts where the only variation is the presence or absence of the topic.

-## Recommended prompts for testing
+## Recommended prompts for experiments
 [Link to code](https://github.com/eliyahabba/LLM-Evaluation/blob/main/src/experiments/experiment_preparation/datasets_configurations/MMLUProConfig.py)

 ### 1. Basic with/without topic